Mohs surgery: Recovery

-A majority of patients generally report feeling minimal discomfort after Mohs surgery with the most discomfort being reported the day of surgery and day after.
+A majority of patients generally report feeling minimal discomfort after Mohs surgery, with the most discomfort being reported the day of surgery and the day after.
 After the first two days, the pain steadily reduces over the next week.
 The surgery is overall well-tolerated and has a fast recovery.
 Many patients don’t require analgesics or pain medication, but of those who do, acetaminophen is usually enough to manage pain.
 Only a few go on to need a prescription pain medication.
 When multiple areas are operated on at once or when the scalp is involved, pain tends to be increased.

+Shoulder of a 66-year-old man one week after Mohs micrographic surgery.
+The surgical site shows a linear closure with sutures still in place, mild surrounding erythema (redness), and early healing.

 Gentle cleansing and coverage of the wound with antibiotic ointment or petrolatum is recommended until sutures are removed in instances of primary closure or local flap repairs.
 Depending on varying factors such as tension of the wound, anatomic site, and personal patient factors, this usually occurs 5-14 days after the operation.
 On the other hand, immobilization and non-adherent dressings may be required for skin grafts.
-This is more intensive postoperative care, however better outcomes in select locations, like on the nose or foot, are associated with delayed grafting.
+This is more intensive postoperative care, and better outcomes in select locations, like on the nose or foot, are associated with delayed grafting.

 For certain areas of the body, like the concave surface of the ear, secondary intention healing (SIH) may be the best option for healing as it is associated with good cosmetic outcomes and lower complications in the appropriate cases.
 SIH involves leaving the wound to heal naturally, by itself, with no intervention (including no stitches or grafts).
 The wound heals while the patient monitors for healthy tissue formation and keeps the area clean with dressing changes.

-To reduce the risk of bleeding patients are generally advised to not carry over 10 pounds of weight and avoid excessive physical activity for 2-3 days after the procedure.
+To reduce the risk of bleeding, patients are generally advised not to carry over 10 pounds of weight and avoid excessive physical activity for 2-3 days after the procedure.
 Minor complications (outlined above in the Risks and Complications section) rarely occur and patients are usually able to continue their normal activity within days of the operation.